There are two kinds of whiteboard and cartoon animation videos.

 And just like that, in one minute, those visuals are firmly lodged in the viewer’s brain – along with the core message!

-The goal of your whiteboard animation video isn’t just to make people excited about your message.
+The goal of your whiteboard and cartoon animation video isn’t just to make people excited about your message.
 Getting them to commit to take action is just as important.

 Your video could be magnificent in every way that matters – but without an urgent, compelling call to action it will whiff.